CynicDog/cloud-native-spring-jib-k8s-action/catalog-service/README.md

 ```
 > Use port `5433` on your local machine to avoid conflicts with the existing PostgreSQL instance.

-To deploy the containerized database on minikube, run:
+To imperatively deploy the containerized database on minikube, run:
 ```
 kubectl run catalog-db \
     --image=postgres:latest \